Looking for the best things to do in Venice? Don’t miss this step-by-step guide.

 There’s a small factory on-site where you can see this intricate glass made and even purchase souvenirs.
 The Murano Glass Museum is one of the top things to see in Venice.

 The Rialto Bridge is the oldest of four bridges that span across the Grand Canal and is one of the most recognisable landmarks in Venice.

 Centuries ago, crossing the Grand Canal was only possible through the Rialto Bridge.
 Initially, it was a wooden bridge, but it was rebuilt using stone after its collapse in 1524.
 It is an architectural and engineering achievement of the Renaissance.

 The bridge features one large archway with several smaller arches.
 Its design is simple but is beautiful and perfectly frames the Grand Canal.
 The Rialto Bridge is certainly one of the top sights in Venice.

-Gallery Accademia (Gallerie dell’Accademia)
+Step Inside the Gallery Accademia (Gallerie dell’Accademia)

 Sitting opposite the Accademia Bridge on the Grand Canal lies the incredible Gallery Accademia.
 It houses a marvellous collection of pre-19th century art, including pieces from Bellini, Tintoretto and Veronese.

 If you’re a fan of Renaissance art, this gallery is the place for you.
 The gallery has an expansive collection of Venetian masterpieces.
 One of its notable pieces is the Vitruvian Man by Da Vinci.